NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 which differs by about 10<sup>-6</sup> from the earlier estimate; the difference in $Q$ is, of course, larger because a small absolute error in ω gives a larger relative error in the small imaginary frequency.

+For a demonstration of how to compute the gradient of the resonant frequency with respect to the ring radius, see [Tutorial/Cylindrical Coordinates/Sensitivity Analysis via Perturbation Theory](Cylindrical_Coordinates.md#sensitivity-analysis-via-perturbation-theory).

 ### Exploiting Symmetry

 In this case, because we have a mirror symmetry plane (the $x$ axis) that preserves *both* the structure *and* the sources, we can **exploit this mirror symmetry to speed up the computation**.
 See also [Exploiting Symmetry](../Exploiting_Symmetry.md).
 In particular, everything about the input file is the same except that we add a single line, right after we specify the `sources`: